hello-rust/show/LESSONS_LEARNED.md

     exploration](https://www.masterclass.com/classes/chris-hadfield-teaches-space-exploration)
     to get a glimpse of that.

-  What I learned from them is that music is pretty important (pizzicanto works good for my clumsy style), b-roll is quite cool (e.g. showing the website of a project while I talk about it), camera movements and zooms also work well.
+  The gist is, music creates a stronger atmosphere (pizzicanto works good for my clumsy style), b-roll loosens up long explanations (e.g. showing the website of a project while I talk about it), camera movements and zooms make the content more lively.
 Sometimes I wish I had a dedicated camera-person to make that part easier.
 A second camera might be nice to record additional footage.

   I found that not many coding channels think about delivery.
 Many have great content but they fall short on the execution part which makes the videos less immersive and entertaining.

 ### Technique